 “On their own, DuPont specialty polymers deliver critical properties required for demanding healthcare device applications,” said Michael Johnson, global R&D director for Healthcare, Lubricants, and Fluids, Dow Silicones Corporation.
 “When these thermoplastics are combined with Dow silicones elastomers, adhesives and fluids, the benefits to our customers can be exponential.
 These synergies will be increasingly valuable as designers look for unique combinations of materials to support breakthroughs in monitoring and treatment technologies, such as wearables and wirelessly connected devices.”

 Dow Silicones and DuPont experts are available throughout the show to discuss this expanded portfolio of medical-grade thermoplastics, adhesives, elastomers and fluids.

-DuPont Transportation & Advanced Polymers (T&AP), a DowDuPont Specialty Products Division business, delivers a broad range of technology-based products and solutions to the transportation, electronics, industrial and consumer markets.
-T&AP partners with its customers to drive innovation by utilizing its expertise and knowledge in polymer and materials science.
-T&AP works with customers throughout the value chain to enable material systems solutions for demanding applications and environments.
+DuPont Transportation & Industrial(T&I), a DowDuPont Specialty Products Division business, delivers a broad range of technology-based products and solutions to the transportation, electronics, industrial and consumer markets.
+T&I partners with its customers to drive innovation by utilizing its expertise and knowledge in polymer and materials science.
+T&I works with customers throughout the value chain to enable material systems solutions for demanding applications and environments.

 About DowDuPont Specialty Products Division